Traditional Greek Salad (Horiatiki)

 The very first thing I ate in Greece was Greek salad, and I’ve loved it ever since.
 Found on every Greek restaurant menu, this classic recipe is one to memorize.
 It’s light, refreshing, flavorful, and easy to make.

 There are a few Greek-inspired salads on this site already – I love this Chopped Greek Chickpea Salad, this Mediterranean Lentil Salad, and this Greek Pasta Salad.
 All three are perfect for meal prep or pot lucks.
 While those recipes are delicious, fun, and more creative, this is a simple, traditional Greek salad recipe.
-It would be fantastic alongside Greek Lentil Soup and Homemade Pita Chips for a spring dinner.
+It would be fantastic alongside and Mediterranean Diet dish, but especially Greek Lentil Soup and Homemade Pita Chips for a spring dinner.

 Horiatiki Village Salad History